History of Kenya: East Africa Protectorate

 Some 32,000 workers were imported from British India to do the manual labour.
 Many stayed, as did most of the Indian traders and small businessmen who saw opportunity in the opening up of the interior of Kenya.
+According to one account, nearly all major Kenyan towns except Kisumu were originally founded by Somali traders.
 Rapid economic development was seen as necessary to make the railway pay, and since the African population was accustomed to subsistence rather than export agriculture, the government decided to encourage European settlement in the fertile highlands, which had small African populations.
 The railway opened up the interior, not only to the European farmers, missionaries and administrators, but also to systematic government programmes to attack slavery, witchcraft, disease and famine.
 The Africans saw witchcraft as a powerful influence on their lives and frequently took violent action against suspected witches.
 To control this, the British colonial administration passed laws, beginning in 1909, which made the practice of witchcraft illegal.
 These laws gave the local population a legal, nonviolent way to stem the activities of witches.

 By the time the railway was built, military resistance by the African population to the original British takeover had petered out.
 However new grievances were being generated by the process of European settlement.
 Governor Percy Girouard is associated with the debacle of the Second Maasai Agreement of 1911, which led to their forceful removal from the fertile Laikipia plateau to semi-arid Ngong.
 To make way for the Europeans (largely Britons and whites from South Africa), the Maasai were restricted to the southern Loieta plains in 1913.
 The Kikuyu claimed some of the land reserved for Europeans and continued to feel that they had been deprived of their inheritance.

 In the initial stage of colonial rule, the administration relied on traditional communicators, usually chiefs.
 When colonial rule was established and efficiency was sought, partly because of settler pressure, newly educated younger men were associated with old chiefs in local Native Councils.

 In building the railway the British had to confront strong local opposition, especially from Koitalel Arap Samoei, a diviner and Nandi leader who prophesied that a black snake would tear through Nandi land spitting fire, which was seen later as the railway line.
 For ten years he fought against the builders of the railway line and train.
 The settlers were partly allowed in 1907 a voice in government through the legislative council, a European organisation to which some were appointed and others elected.
 But since most of the powers remained in the hands of the Governor, the settlers started lobbying to transform Kenya in a Crown Colony, which meant more powers for the settlers.
 They obtained this goal in 1920, making the Council more representative of European settlers; but Africans were excluded from direct political participation until 1944, when the first of them was admitted in the council.